-The Great Green Wall movement developed as an attempt to curb desertification in Subsaharan Africa by developing and planting genetically engineered trees which develop roots quickly and require very little water to thrive.
+The Great Green Wall movement emerged as an attempt to curb desertification in Subsaharan Africa by developing and planting genetically engineered trees that grow roots quickly and require very little water to thrive.
 Workers plant these trees along the border of the desert, where they take root and begin fixing arable soil in place.
 The Wall “holds the line” against the advancing desert, and stage two will plant a second Wall advancing into the Sahara itself.
-This movement spans multiple countries and required cooperation among multiple scientific disciplines and the breadth of a continent.
+This movement spans multiple countries and required cooperation among numerous scientific disciplines and the breadth of a continent.
 It is truly a wondrous project that celebrates the best of what humans are capable of.

 “Impressive,” Galacti allows, “but how often have your solutions caused their own set of problems?”

-This blog post is an excerpt from chapter 4.1 of Audit of the Universe
+This blog post is an excerpt from chapter 4.1 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Fertile Farmland of Paramount Importance, Especially in Third World Countries
+Please use the Social Network links just below to share this information from The Explanation, Fertile Farmland of Paramount Importance, Especially in Third World Countries